a-b-street/osm2streets/docs/how_it_works.md

 Specific transformations are described below in no particular order.
 (But that's confusing; they should be)

-### TrimDeadendCycleways

-We sometimes wind up with short dead-end roads that're nice to remove.
-One example is short service roads -- I recall these happening in Seattle, maybe related to how driveways are tagged there.
-Another is also a bit Seattle-specific -- when we try to import separate cyclepaths but not footways there, there are some dangling "stubs" of cycleway leftover sometimes.

 ### SnapCycleways (experimental)

 See <https://github.com/a-b-street/osm2streets/pull/61> for now